Brad Blum: Romano's Macaroni Grill

 In late 2008, Romano's Macaroni Grill was suffering declines in sales, profits, and market share of the casual dining industry, and hired Blum as its CEO.
 He oversaw a turnaround in the same-restaurant sales from an annual loss of 11% to a 3% profit.
-Macaroni Grill's change in fortunes was partially based on a complete revamp the chain's menu, reorienting its cooking style on a more Mediterranean method of preparing and cooking food.
+Macaroni Grill's change in fortunes was partially based on a complete revamp of the chain's menu, reorienting its cooking style on a more Mediterranean method of preparing and cooking food.
 In the first fifteen months, the changes to the menu not only improved the quality of the chain's products but also lowered its production costs.
 The caloric content of the products was reduced by 49% from the previous menu, along with a 59% reduction in fat and a 46% reduction in sodium.
 Blum's name for the change was called "Quality up, Costs down."
 As a result of these menu improvements, customer satisfaction rate for the chain grew.
 In May 2010, Nation's Restaurant News named Blum the Menu Master's Innovator of the Year in the restaurant industry for his accomplishments at Macaroni Grill.

+Five to Seven

+In 2013 Blum co-launched the investment vehicle Five to Seven with John Vincent.
+The goal of his work here was to invest in restaurants the would fall under the category of "Good Food for the Planet".
+Blum has stated that the central tenets of this are that the food is "exceptionally good tasting; remarkably good for you; a good everyday value; and good for the environment – plus you should feel good after eating it."
+Winter Park Magazine wrote of this work that, "Blum is a visionary whose business accomplishments have made him a legendary figure in the food industry.
+Now, he’s tackling a worsening national problem — the obesity and diabetes epidemics, caused in large part by the food we eat — using insider knowledge and the same passion that he brought to bear as a CEO in the business world."

 FoodFirst Global Restaurants

 Blum and Brazilian-based investment firm GP Investments, Ltd. formed FoodFirst Global Restaurants, Inc. and acquired its first brands, Brio Tuscan Grille™ (Brio) and Bravo Cucina Italiana™ (Bravo) on May 24, 2018.
-In early 2020, Blum resigned as Chairman and CEO but remains a Co-Owner of the company.
+In early 2020, Blum resigned as chairman and CEO but remains a Co-Owner of the company.